 Considering the possibilities and limitations of the CNC machine — whether it’s a mill, a lathe or a high-end 5-axis machining center — leads to better parts, even if compromises have to be reached.
 A part is both enabled and constrained by its manufacturing process.

 With that in mind, designing for manufacturability, by following certain design principles, ensures that parts will come out in the best way possible, will not break during machining, will not damage the machine itself, and will be fabricated in an efficient and cost-effective manner.

-This section of the RapidDirect Design Guide looks at how parts can be designed in an optimal way for CNC machining.
+This section of the RapidDirect Knowledge Base looks at how parts can be designed in an optimal way for CNC machining.

 When designing a part for CNC machining, the first question one must ask is: what kind of CNC machine will be used for the part?
-RapidDirect uses a variety of machines, including standard mills, lathes, and 5-axis machining centers, and these different machines are capable of creating different kinds of CNC machined parts.
+RapidDirect uses a variety of machines, including standard mills, lathes and 5-axis machining centers, and these different machines are capable of creating different kinds of CNC machined part.

 Let’s look at a standard 3-axis vertical machining center as an example.
 When designing a part for 3-axis machining, one must consider the function of the machine: the cutting tool moves along three axes but always faces downwards, which naturally limits the kind of cuts the machine can make in the workpiece.
 If you create a diagonal cavity on the underside of the part, the machine will not be able to cut it unless the part is completely reoriented.